tiiiecherle/osx_install_config/README Kopie.md

-macOS Scripting for Configurations, Backup and Restore
+Manuals and Scripts for backup / restore and clean OS X installation
 =============

 Hey to every OS X user ;)